stanley-gu/qual/proposal.md

-CD73 -/- knockout mice will be purchased from The Jackson Laboratory (<http://jaxmice.jax.org/>) which contain mutations in the NT5E/CD73 gene coding for the enzyme's catalytic site. [@Knofel1999] This same mouse model will be the *in vivo* CD73 -/- model used in Aim 3.
+CD73 -/- knockout mice will be purchased from The Jackson Laboratory (<http://jaxmice.jax.org/>) which contain mutations in the NT5E/CD73 gene coding for the enzyme's catalytic site [@Knofel1999].
+This same mouse model will be the *in vivo* CD73 -/- model used in Aim 3.
 VSMCs will be isolated and cultured from this knockout model in a similar procedure as above.